Karim Benzema: 2007–2009: Club talisman

 For the 2007–08 season, with Florent Malouda, John Carew and Sylvain Wiltord all departing from the club, Benzema switched to the number 10 shirt and was inserted into the lead striker role.
 After forming a special relationship with new manager Alain Perrin, he responded with 31 goals in 51 games.
 He topped the league with 20 goals, scored four goals in the Champions League, one in the Coupe de la Ligue and totaled six goals in six Coupe de France matches, helping Lyon win their first ever double.
 Some of his more dazzling performances that season included a hat-trick against Metz on 15 September, an equalizing goal in the 90th minute from a free kick against Derby du Rhône rivals Saint-Étienne, and a goal against Lens that was nominated for goal of the season by fans.

 In the Champions League, Benzema scored an important double against Rangers at Ibrox Stadium on the last match day of the group stage.
 The 3–0 victory assured Lyon progression to the knockout rounds.
 In the knockout rounds, Lyon faced Manchester United and Benzema continued to score, this time it was from outside the penalty box in the first leg match which ended in a 1–1 draw and United eventually won the tie 1–2 on aggregate.
 Manchester United manager Sir Alex Ferguson and players praised Benzema for his performance.
 Lyon club president Jean-Michel Aulas later accused Ferguson of tapping-up Benzema.

 On 13 March 2008, Benzema extended his contract with Lyon until 2013 with a one-year extension option.
 After signing his new contract, Benzema became one of the highest paid footballers in France.
 For his efforts that season, he was named the Ligue 1 Player of the Year, selected to the Team of the Year and awarded the Trophée du Meilleur Buteur for being the league's top scorer.
-He won the 2008 Bravo Award given to the most outstanding young footballer playing in Europe, and was also shortlisted by French magazine France Football for the 2008 Ballon d'Or award, eventually won by Cristiano Ronaldo.
+He won the 2008 Bravo Award given to the most outstanding young footballer playing in Europe, and was also shortlisted by France Football for the 2008 Ballon d'Or award, eventually won by Cristiano Ronaldo.